tarwn/lessthandot-hugo/blogs/content/posts/2014-12-18-nominated-for-the-2014-tribal-awards.md

 In the previous edition, I was nominated for _Best New Community Voice_, however this year I am very pleased to announce that this blog has made the final in the category _Best Blog of the Year_!

-It&#8217;s a great honour, especially when you consider the other finalists:
+It's a great honour, especially when you consider the other finalists:

   * Brent Ozar
   * Paul Randal